 Type of Photography

-Wedding and event photography carries higher professional indemnity risk due to the irreplaceable nature of the content.
-Adventure, drone, and location photography carry higher equipment and liability risk.
-Studio-based portrait work is generally lower risk overall.
+Wedding and event photography carries higher PI risk because the content is irreplaceable.
+Adventure, drone, and remote location work carry higher equipment and liability risk.
+Studio-based portrait photography is generally lower risk overall.

 📋